-This flag will instruct the whois server to first of all do a query as if it had been given a "-c" query flag (See section 2.2.4 Less Specific Queries Referencing irt Objects).
+This flag will instruct the whois server to first of all do a query as if it had been given a "c" query flag (See Section 2.2.4, "Less Specific Queries Referencing irt Objects").
 If a reference to an irt object is found, the "abuse-mailbox:" e-mail address will be taken from the irt object.
 The "abuse-mailbox:" e-mail address will also be taken from any of the other objects associated with the inetnum or inet6num object that references the irt object.
 The output returned from the server will contain a brief summary.
-This summary will only include the inetnum or inet6num range (of the object that references the irt object).
+This summary will only include the inetnum or inet6num range of the queried object.
 Also the prefix of any corresponding route or route6 objects, followed by the "abuse-mailbox:" attributes from all of the associated objects.